aspose-total/Aspose.Total-Products/total/en/java/conversion/docx-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOCX to CSV via Java or Online App" h2="On Premise Java API to convert DOCX to CSV without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- Converting DOCX to CSV via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export DOCX to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to CSV.
+Converting a DOCX file to CSV format can be easily done with the help of Aspose.Total for Java.
+This comprehensive suite of APIs provides feature-rich document manipulation and conversion capabilities.
+The process of converting a DOCX file to CSV involves two steps.

+The first step is to export the DOCX file to HTML format.
+This can be done by using Aspose.Words for Java, a powerful document manipulation API.
+This API allows you to easily convert DOCX files to HTML format with just a few lines of code.

+The second step is to convert the HTML file to CSV format.
+This can be done by using Aspose.Cells for Java, a powerful spreadsheet manipulation API.
+This API allows you to easily convert HTML files to CSV format with just a few lines of code.

+By using Aspose.Total for Java, you can easily convert DOCX files to CSV format in just two steps.
+The process is simple and straightforward, and requires minimal coding.
+Aspose.Total for Java is a great choice for developers who need to quickly and easily convert DOCX files to CSV format.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}